github/docs/content/issues/tracking-your-work-with-issues/administering-issues/closing-an-issue.md

   - /issues/tracking-your-work-with-issues/closing-an-issue
 ---

-{% note %}
+> [!NOTE]

-**Note:** You can also close issues automatically with keywords in pull requests and commit messages.
+> You can also close issues automatically with keywords in pull requests and commit messages.
 For more information, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword#linking-a-pull-request-to-an-issue-using-a-keyword)."

-{% endnote %}

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-issues %}